gvwilson/thirdbit/src/fiction/iffy/index.md

 An' I wouldna been able to get in without his help.
 But if you don't want him tagging along…"
-With one smooth motion he took his hands out of his pockets, clicked together the two pieces of hardware they held, and pointed an ugly little gun at Wales.
+With one smooth motion he took his hands out of his pockets, clicked together the hardware they held, and pointed an ugly little gun at Wales.

 "Idjit!" the raccoon chirped.